Kink Finder at Belle II: Problems and further improvement

 The execution of the Kink Finder is relatively slow, taking 13 ms and 111 ms per call for the $\tau$-pair and $B\bar{B}$ samples, respectively.
 This performance is up to two times slower than the Belle II algorithm for finding V0 vertices when normalized by the number of candidates.
 The primary reason is the computationally intensive iterative track fitting.
 To accelerate hit reassignment and track-splitting and improve the vertex convergence, a fitter modification is proposed that caches the fit result after each new hit is added during Kalman filtering.
 This cache enables a single forward-backward pass required for the procedure convergence.
 This approach has to be studied in the near future.

 Finally, the precision of the kink parameters can be enhanced by using the geometric constraint of coupled helices at the vertex.
 A Kalman filter, applied to all hits using the information about the continuity of the kink (inspired by Ref.~\cite{Astier:1999rs}), would improve vertex and momentum resolutions.
-Implementation within the \texttt{genfit2} package requires further development and is left for future updates of the Kink Finder.
+Implementation of two features described above within the \texttt{genfit2} package requires further development and is left for future updates of the Kink Finder.